MaartinBo/docLocalWpSite/README.md

 ### How To Add Sample Products

- If you want to add sample data to your WooCommerce site, you can follow the instructions on the [official WooCommerce website](https://woocommerce.com/document/importing-woocommerce-sample-data/).
+ To add sample products to your site, you can follow the instructions on the [official WooCommerce website](https://woocommerce.com/document/importing-woocommerce-sample-data/).